 - Literally so much more!
 (Here, here, and here)

 How to meditate

 Step One: Get comfortable – and silent.
 You don’t have to sit cross-legged unless you want to.
 You can sit in a chair, stand, lay down, or whatever works for you.
+Although it’s better for your breathing if you’re sitting up with your spine straight.
 Just make yourself comfortable and make sure there’s no noise.

 Step Two: It’s best to put yourself in a position that makes your spine straight and upright.
 Proper posture is important because it helps with your breathing and concentration.
 Your back and neck should be straight.

 Step Three: Relax.
 Close your eyes (at least most of the way) and try to let go of your tension, stress, worries, etc. Relax your muscles and steady your breathing.
+I like to take deep breaths in through my nose and out through my mouth.
 Just try to bring your mind into a state of serenity.